ornlu-is/ornlu-is.github.io/content/posts/overengineering_adventures_4.md

 ```plaintext
 mk delete namespace askeladden-dev
 ```

+We can delete the `infrastructure/k8s/namespace.yaml` file that we had since it is no longer required.

 And we are done!
 We have successfully used Terraform to create a new Kubernetes namespace in our `microk8s` cluster and migrated our web server to it using Helm!